 SGIP activities in establishing Smart Grid Catalog of Standards (CoS)

-The list of Smart Grid Standards, currently in the form of recommended PHY/MAC Groups (PMGs), is intended to be submitted to the IEEE 802 Executive Committee to forward to IEEE-SA.
+The list of Smart Grid Standards, currently in the form of recommended PHY/MAC standards, is intended to be submitted to the IEEE 802 Executive Committee to forward to IEEE-SA.
 This document will be updated on an as needed basis to reflect the on-going work in IEEE 802.
-Future work will include identifying standards applicable to higher layers for each Smart Grid application area that can be combined with the PMGs.
+Future work will include identifying standards applicable to higher layers for each Smart Grid application area that can be combined with the PHY/MAC standardss.

-Each group is numbered for reference as 802-<working group#>-<group #> where the working group number is replaced with the appropriate IEEE 802 “dot number” and the group # is a incremented for each group that is added for that IEEE 802 working group.
-For example, the third group defined for 802.3 would be referenced as 802-WG3-3.
+Each standard is numbered for reference as 802-<working group#>-<standard #> where the working group number is replaced with the appropriate IEEE 802 “dot number” and the standard # is a incremented for each standard that is added for that IEEE 802 working group.
+For example, the third standard defined for 802.3 would be referenced as 802-WG3-3.

 IEEE 802.24 Scope

-IEEE 802.24 Smart Grid Technical Advisory Group (SG TAG) charter is:
+IEEE 802.24 Smart Grid TAG charter is:

 Acts as a liaison and point of contact with regulatory agencies, industry organizations, other SDOs, government agencies, IEEE societies, etc., for questions regarding the use of 802 standards in Smart Grid applications.